zkweb-framework/ZKWeb.System.Drawing/README.md

 - No fake strong name is used, will not mess up Asp.Net and OWIN.
 - Copied all files from mono 4.6.1.13, you will actually compile it without seeing hundreds error
+- Really tested on linux and really work
 - You can actually run tests from `dotnet test`, no joke
-- Really tested on linux, if that's not work with you please fill an issue
+	- .Net Core Test Count: 1857, Passed: 1517, Failed: 331, Inconclusive: 0, Skipped: 9
+	- .Net Framework Test Count: 1869, Passed: 1524, Failed: 336, Inconclusive: 0, Skipped: 9
 - No reference to System.Drawing.Primitive, because System.Drawing.Primitive reference original System.Drawing on .Net Framework which may cause conficts error

 # You have compiled `libgdiplus.so` for other distribution?